sintef-ocean/status-conan-recipes/scripts/TemplateReadme.md

 [Conan.io](https://conan.io) recipe for [{1}]({2}).

-The recipe generates library packages, which can be found at [Bintray](https://bintray.com/sintef-ocean/conan/{1}%3Asintef).
 The package is usually consumed using the `conan install` command or a *conanfile.txt*.

 ## How to use this package